-Flat Arch: your footprint looks more like an oval without much arch definition
+- Flat Arch: your footprint looks more like an oval without much arch definition

-Nearly everyone can benefit from arch support, but those who need it most will fall in the Flat Arch and High Arch categories.
+Nearly everyone can benefit from arch support, but those who need it most will fall into the Flat Arch and High Arch categories.

 Supporting Your Arches

 For the Flat Arch: Build your arch

 When you’ve got a flat arch, you might also have weakness in the muscles that make up your foot.
 Working on exercises to pinpoint this area can ensure that you’ve got a strong foundation.

 - Calf raises: rise on your toes, then slowly lower back down